AkashnilGTA/Clock-Website/README.md

 # Op-Clock-Website

-This Clock Website is a useful and colourful thing.
+This Clock Website is a useful and colourful script.

-# Rememeber to use this on https://replit.com
+# You can use this on any hosting platform

+Check the example of this script: https://clockhms.netlify.app/